 Natural enemies include beetles and dragonflies while still in the egg larvae stage.
-When adult, alligators can prey on Pacus.
+When adult, alligators can prey on them.
 (Paper)

 Pacu Vs. Piranha Video

 - Red-Bellied Pacu is an ideal KIDS FISH.
-Catching Pacu in the canals is so much fun for kids because they can’t do much wrong, except put a hook in their hand or leg!
-If they can hit the water with a lure, they’re going to catch Pacu.
+Catching this fish in the canals is so much fun for kids because they can’t do much wrong, except put a hook in their hand or leg!
+If they can hit the water with a lure, they’re going to catch them.
 Pure and simple.
 Literally hours of fun.

-- Pacu are, for their weight, EXTREMELY TOUGH fighting fish.
-This makes it even more fun for kids, and even adults.
-I’m not ashamed to admit that I’ve spent FAR more time than I thought I would chucking lures into the canals of Florida JUST to catch this fish.
+- They are, for their weight, TOUGH fighting fish.
+This makes it even more fun for kids and even adults.
+I’m not ashamed to admit that I’ve spent FAR more time than I thought I would chucking lures into the lakes of Florida JUST to catch this fish.
 Great fun for all ages.

 Start dragging that lure through the water anywhere from zero to one foot deep.
 If they’re in there, you’ll have some of the very aggressive young ones attacking your lure like piranha.